 SCA 348 Medical Anthropology (3 hrs.)
-This course will use a transcultural framework to investigate issues of health and illness as they relate to human culture.
+This course will use a trans-cultural framework to investigate issues of health and illness as they relate to human culture.
 Topics will include stigmas attached to conditions of illness, traditional and bio-medical therapies, cultural interpretations of health, illness narratives, hunger and disease in developing nations, the culture of disability, the evolution of health, issues of cross-cultural medical practice, and epidemiology.
 Meets the Tier III integrated course requirement.
+Offered every other spring semester.
 Prerequisites: SCA 111 or 115.

 SCA 351 Theories of Culture (3 hrs.)
 This course will examine some of the most important theories in anthropology.
 Students will read the ethnographic and theoretical writings of a number of prominent anthropologists.
 We will consider the central problems addressed by these works, their conflicting solutions, and their methods.
 Finally, this course addresses the questions of the validity and nature of describing an "other."
-Offered every other fall, in alteration with SCA 352 Economy and Society.
+Offered every other fall, in alteration with SCA 300 Social Theory.
 Prerequisites: SCA 111 or 115.